 The following is an outline I recommend for people looking for direction on their path, particularly people who are disenchanted with religion and spirituality, healing the past, and seeking a deeper relationship with themselves and life in general.

-The first thing I recommend is buying and reading the book “The Power of Focusing: A Practical Guide to Emotional Self-Healing”
+If you would like to purchase a book I recommend “The Power of Focusing: A Practical Guide to Emotional Self-Healing” by Ann Weiser

 — FURTHER GUIDANCE —